ianmcburnie/a11y-first-workshop/README.md

 1. Add attribute `accesskey="c"` to shopping cart link
 1. Use [accesskey](https://www.w3schools.com/tags/att_global_accesskey.asp) (e.g. CTRL+ALT+C for Mac Safari) to activate shortcut
 1. Voiceover will announce availability of access key
-1. But how do keyboard users know about this accesskey...
+1. But how do keyboard users know about this accesskey.
+We need a tooltip.

 ### Tooltip

 1. Wrap shopping cart link in tooltip markup
-1. Tooltips should be short.
+1. Tooltip text should be short.

 ```html
 <span class="tooltip flyout">